DavesCodeMusings/thimble/README.md

 app = Thimble()

-@app.route('/')
+@app.route("/")
 def hello(req):
-    return 'Hello World'
+    return "Hello World"

-app.run()
+@app.route("/gpio/<digit>")
+def gpio(req, num):
+    return f"Hello GPIO {num}"

+app.run(debug=True)
 ```

 Now, point your web browser to the IP of your device on the default port of 80 and you should see 'Hello World'.
+Using the URL path of _/gpio/2_ should return 'Hello GPIO 2'.

 There are more complex examples in the [examples](https://github.com/DavesCodeMusings/thimble/examples) subdirectory.